NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Getting_Started.md

 Clicking the `Submit` button will add the set of items to the list of sets on the Manage Sets page.

 [![New Sets Gene](images/gdc-new-set.png)](images/gdc-manage-sets.png "Click to see the full image.")

+##### Review Sets

+There are a few buttons in the list of sets that allows a user to get further information about each one.

+* __# Items__: Clicking the link under the # Items column navigates the user to the Exploration page using the set as a filter.

+* __Download/View__: To the right of the # Items column are buttons that will download the list as a tsv or open the cases in the Repository page.

 ##### Creating Sets from GDC Portal Filters
 Many pages on the GDC Portal have an option called `Save Sets` that allows users to save a group of cases, mutations, or genes for further analysis.
 After using the filtering options on the `Exploration` page as an example, users can click the `Save Case/Gene/Mutation Set` button to save this set.